mapperfr/mapperfr-source/content/en/home/resume.md

     date_end: '2018-11-01'
     description: |2-

         Design and development of [the MACLI model](https://www.sattse.com/16262/) for the simulation of the urban heat island.
 Participation in the design and implementation of a campaign to measure the urban heat island in Marseille during a heat wave.
-Thanks to a partnership with the rectorat of Aix-Marseille, three copies of the model have circulated in several colleges and high schools during one year, accompanied by a dedicated educational program, contributing to raise awareness among young people to climate and ecological issues in urban areas.
+Thanks to a partnership with the Rectorat of Aix-Marseille (regional school authority), three copies of the model have circulated in several colleges and high schools during one year, accompanied by a dedicated educational program, contributing to raise awareness among young people to climate and ecological issues in urban areas.

   - title: Research engineer in geospatial data management
     company: LPED Laboratory, Aix-Marseille University